7 Best Wholesale Real Estate Courses (2026)

 Is a Free Wholesale Real Estate Course Worth It?

-Wholesale Real Estate Laws: State-by-State Update (2026)
+Wholesale Real Estate Laws: What's Changed (2026)

 Wholesale Legally in Any State: Your 2026 Compliance Roadmap

-Frequently Asked Questions: Best Wholesale Real Estate Course
+Best Wholesale Real Estate Course FAQs

 Final Thoughts On Wholesale Real Estate Courses

+Ready to stop learning and start closing?
 Our FREE Training walks through the full MLS Offer System — how to find deals, calculate accurate offers, build a buyer list, and assign contracts without cold calling or paid marketing.
-The same system our students use to close their first deals.

 Founder & CEO, Real Estate Skills

-Alex Martinez is a full-time real estate investor, educator, and the Founder & CEO of Real Estate Skills.
-Over his career, he has personally acquired more than 33 residential investment properties, generated over $12 million in revenue, and co-led firms responsible for more than $15 million in total real estate sales.
-Since 2020, he has built Real Estate Skills into one of the leading educational platforms for new and experienced investors alike.
-He also serves as a mentor at the Lavin Entrepreneurship Center at San Diego State University, where he coaches undergraduate students in real-world business strategy.
+Alex Martinez is the Founder and CEO of Real Estate Skills.
+With more than a decade of investing experience and 33+ residential properties acquired, he has personally wholesaled and flipped houses across the country.
+Since 2020, he has built Real Estate Skills into one of the leading educational platforms for new and experienced investors alike, helping thousands of students learn to find deals, use the right systems, and close profitable wholesale transactions.
+He also serves as a mentor at the Lavin Entrepreneurship Center at San Diego State University.

-*Disclosure: Real Estate Skills is not a law firm, and the information contained here does not constitute legal advice.
-You should consult with an attorney before making any legal conclusions.
-The information presented here is educational in nature.
-All investments involve risks, and the past performance of an investment, industry, sector, and/or market does not guarantee future returns or results.
-Investors are responsible for any investment decision they make.
-Such decisions should be based on an evaluation of their financial situation, investment objectives, risk tolerance, and liquidity needs.
+Real Estate Skills is not a law firm, and the information in this article is provided for educational purposes only — it does not constitute legal, tax, or financial advice.
+Wholesale real estate laws and requirements vary by state and change over time.
+All investments involve risk, and the past performance of an investment, industry, sector, or market does not guarantee future returns or results.
+Investors are responsible for any investment decision they make, and such decisions should be based on an evaluation of their financial situation, investment objectives, risk tolerance, and liquidity needs.
+Always consult a licensed real estate attorney and your own tax and financial advisors before entering into any contract or transaction.